Carmen Varela

 Research Interests

-My laboratory aims to elucidate the mechanisms (cellular, network, computational) by which thalamic cells and networks contribute to learning and memory.
+The Varela Lab aims to elucidate the mechanisms (cellular, network, computational) by which thalamic cells and networks contribute to learning and memory.
 A primary goal is to shed light on the spike and local field potential dynamics that facilitate learning and memory across the sleep-wake cycle.
-One of our general hypotheses is that thalamic networks allow mammals to learn and update the internal mental models of the world that are the foundation of adaptive behavior.
+One of the lab's general hypotheses is that thalamic networks allow mammals to learn and update the internal mental models of the world that are the foundation of adaptive behavior.

 Current Research

 Ongoing experiments include determining the sleep spindle cell dynamics that promote memory consolidation and cognitive flexibility in rats.
-This project is funded by a grant from the Whitehall Foundation, and is led by postdoctoral fellow Dr. Zoe Atherton.
 A second project aims to develop innovative methods for closed-loop regulation of sleep oscillations to improve cognitive function.
-This project is supported by a UG3/UH3 grant from NIMH as part of a collaboration with Dr. Dara Manoach at Harvard-MGH, and is led in my lab by postdoctoral fellow Dr. Annie da Costa Souza.
-One more project seeks to determine the link between thalamic activity and sleep microarchitecture.
-This is funded by a grant from the Alzheimer’s Association and we are currently looking for a student or post-bac to lead this set of experiments.
+One more project seeks to determine the link between thalamic activity and sleep stability and microarchitecture.

 Lab Description

-We employ several experimental and data analysis methods, including extracellular electrophysiology, optogenetics, and behavior analysis, to gain unique insights into the spike dynamics and brain states that enable rodents to learn and make sense of their environment.
-These projects provide advanced neuroscience training and a solid career foundation for lab students and postdocs, preparing them to lead the field in the future.
+The Varela Lab employs several experimental and data analysis methods, including extracellular electrophysiology, optogenetics, and behavior analysis, to gain unique insights into the spike dynamics and brain states that enable rodents to learn and make sense of their environment.

 Varela C, Wilson MA.
 Reversal Learning: It's just a phase.
 Current Biology.
 Vol. 32, Issue 15, pr849-r851, AUGUST 08, 2022. https://doi.org/10.1016/j.cub.2022.06.045